n1ghtray/kalico/docs/Config_Reference.md

 #   be smoothed to reduce the impact of measurement noise.
 The default
 #   is 1 seconds.
 control:
-#   Control algorithm (either pid, pid_v, watermark or mpc).
-This parameter must
+#   Control algorithm (either pid, pid_v, dual_loop_pid, watermark or mpc).
-#   be provided. pid_v should only be used on well calibrated heaters with
+#   This parameter must be provided. pid_v should only be used on well
-#   low to moderate noise.
+#   calibrated heaters with low to moderate noise.
 #
-#   If control: pid or pid_v
+#   If control: pid, pid_v or dual_loop_pid
 #pid_Kp:
 #pid_Ki:
 #pid_Kd: